CenturyLinkCloud/mdw/docs/_docs/guides/cloud-foundry.md

    [https://mdw-demo.useast.appfog.ctl.io/mdw](https://mdw-demo.useast.appfog.ctl.io/mdw)

 ##### Make a Change and Push Again:
 -	In Eclipse switch to MDW Designer perspective and expand the MyServices.
-Open the Employees.java, Dynamic Java asset and edit the get() method of this REST service to expect your ID and return your employee information:
+Open the Employees.java asset and edit the get() method of this REST service to expect your ID and return your employee information:
 -	Save the file, incrementing its version, and type the `cf push` command again.
 -	Once the push has completed, access the service in your browser through a URL like the following:
      - http://mdw-demo.useast.appfog.ctl.io/mdw/Services/MyServices/Employees/your-cuid